Adis Medunjanin guilty over New York subway bomb plot

 Zazi also told the jury that they dropped the plot, which was partly paid for with $50,000 (£31,000) in credit card charges, when he noticed a car following him in New York.

 "I think law enforcement is on us," Zazi remembered telling Ahmedzay.
-He said he sent a text message to Medunjanin that said: "We are done."'Links in a chain'
+He said he sent a text message to Medunjanin that said: "We are done."

 The court also heard from Saajid Badat, a British man who plotted to blow up a plane with a shoe bomb, and a man from Long Island, New York, who had advised al-Qaeda on how to target a Walmart shop.